-CVBoard is DIY kit to build an expansion board for Arduino to create two Control Voltage (CV) signals useful to control modular synths.Designed by Artis Lab, Ships from Italy
+CVBoard is DIY kit to build an expansion board for Arduino to create two Control Voltage (CV) signals useful to control modular synths.Designed by Artis Lab in Italy

 CVBoard is a board designed to generate two Control Voltage (CV) signals using Arduino.
 This expansion module has two 3.5mm jack outputs from which it is possible to take two distinct CV signals, driven by Arduino’s digital ports, that support Pulse Width Modulation (PWM).

 The idea to develop this board was born from the curiosity to experiment with how to use an Arduino to control the oscillator of a Moogerfooger Ring Modulator pedal using Control Voltage.
 The board, in fact, was designed to produce two 0-5V variable signals, as required by the Moog standard.

 CVBoard was born with the intention of controlling the Moog pedal, but, according to the technical specifications of the A-100 system of Doepfer, it is also compatible with the standard adopted by the EuroRack modular synthesizers.
 In fact, in the modular systems the Control Voltage Trigger, Gate and clock signals are all defined in the range 0 / + 5V and, therefore, they are absolutely compatible with the signal produced by CVBoard.
 While the LFO signals are defined in the range -2.5V / 2.5V (5Vpp), so CVBoard still needs a small change (a capacitor and an extra switch should be enough) to generate LFO Control Voltage signals compatible with the standard used in the modules.